ocrmypdf/OCRmyPDF/docs/installation.rst

 Installing with Python pip
 --------------------------

+OCRmyPDF is delivered by PyPI because it is a convenient way to install the latest version.
+However, PyPI and ``pip`` cannot address the fact that ``ocrmypdf`` depends on certain non-Python system libraries and programs being instsalled.

-First, install `your platform's version <https://repology.org/metapackage/ocrmypdf/versions>`_ of ``ocrmypdf``, if available, as a way of ensuring that external dependencies are (mostly) satisified, even though the platform version may be out of date.
+For best results, first install `your platform's version <https://repology.org/metapackage/ocrmypdf/versions>`_ of ``ocrmypdf``, using the instructions elsewhere in this document.
+Then you can use ``pip`` to get the latest version if your platform version is out of date.
+Chances are that this will satisfy most dependencies.

 Use ``ocrmypdf --version`` to confirm what version was installed.

 Then you can install the latest OCRmyPDF from the Python wheels.
 First try: